Samm-Art Williams

-Samuel Arthur Williams (January 20, 1946 – May 13, 2024) was an American playwright and screenwriter, television producer, and an actor on stage, television and film.
+Samuel Arthur Williams (January 20, 1946 – May 13, 2024) was an American playwright, screenwriter, and television producer.

 Williams was nominated for a Tony Award and a Drama Desk Award for his play Home (1979), which moved from the Negro Ensemble Company to a Broadway production in 1980.
 In the mid-1980s, he received two Emmy nominations for his work for television series.
 The Black Rep of St. Louis, Missouri, produced the premiere of his play The Montford Point Marine (2011).

 Biography

 Early life and career

 Williams was born on January 20, 1946, in Burgaw, North Carolina, the son of Samuel and Valdosia Williams.
 His mother was a high-school English and drama teacher.
 Williams attended segregated public schools through high school He grew up in Burgaw under the care of his mother.
 Williams credited her with his interest in and love of words.
 He said that his mother "made me read everything from Langston Hughes to Edgar Allan Poe....
 I think The Raven was my greatest influence—in seeing this bird, I saw what a great thing it was to be able to work on a person's mind with words."
 Williams graduated from Morgan State University in Baltimore, Maryland, where he studied political science and psychology.
 At one point, he considered becoming a lawyer, but his dream of being a playwright won out.

 After college, Williams moved to Philadelphia, where he collaborated with the New Freedom Theatre as an actor, worked as a salesman to pay his bills, and wrote in his free time.
 Eventually, he moved to New York City to focus on his writing, though he knew he would also have to continue acting for income.

 As Samm Williams, he entered New York City theater as an actor in 1973, performing in the play Black Jesus.
 With New York's Negro Ensemble Company (NEC), Williams appeared in such plays as Nowhere to Run, Nowhere to Hide (St. Mark's Playhouse, 1974) and Liberty Calland (St. Mark's Playhouse, 1975), before taking on the name Samm-Art Williams for Argus and Klansman and Waiting for Mongo (St. Mark's Playhouse, 1975).